JimKing100/PrivacyHistos/README.md

    * combo_name – name of the the new combined feature
    * column_list – a list of columns to combine (categorical and/or numeric)
    * Example - {‘cp’: [‘company_c’, ‘payment_c’]}
    * Explanation – Create a column named ‘cp’ combining categorical fields ‘company_c’ and ‘payment_c’
+   * Requirements - You cannot combine catgorical columns with numeric columns

 #### Numeric Dictionary